 The value of investments can go down as well as up and you may not get back the full amount you invested.

 The past is not a guide to future performance and past performance may not necessarily be repeated.

 It is important to take professional advice before making any decision relating to your personal finances.

-Information within this document is based on our current understanding and can be subject to change without notice and the accuracy and completeness of the information cannot be guaranteed.
+Information within this newsletter is based on our current understanding of taxation and can be subject to change in future.
 It does not provide individual tailored investment advice and is for guidance only.

-Some rules may vary in different parts of the UK.
+Some rules may vary in different parts of the UK; please ask for details.
 We cannot assume legal liability for any errors or omissions it might contain.
 Levels and bases of, and reliefs from taxation are those currently applying or proposed and are subject to change; their value depends on the individual circumstances of the investor.
-No part of this document may be reproduced in any manner without prior permission.